sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-06-Inheritance.md

 Title: Class Hierarchies
 ---

+# Inheritance
+{: .no_toc }

+In this module, we will discuss inheritance and class hierarchies.
+Specifically, we will discuss parent and child classes, how they are used in Java, and the uses cases of inheritance.

+---

+## Contents
+{: .no_toc }

 * TOC
 {:toc}

+---

-#### Authorship note
+## Authorship note
 This article was partially authored by [Prof. Rich Nguyen](https://www.cs.virginia.edu/~nn4pj/) using materials for class written by Prof. Will McBurney.
 Will McBurney edited and supplemented this content.
 Prof. Rich Nguyen co-taught the initial offering of this course in Fall 2022, and taught it solely in Spring 2023.

-# Class Hierarchies
-In this module, we will discuss class hierarchies.
-Specifically, we will discuss parent and child classes, how they are implemented in Java,

 ## Definitions
-In Java, class hierarchy refers to the organization of classes.
+In Java, class hierarchy describe the tree-like structures formed by inheritance.
 All classes in Java are organized into a hierarchy, with the root of the hierarchy being the `Object` class.
 This means that every class in Java ultimately inherits from the `Object` class, and can access its methods.
-Java's class hierarchy is based on the idea of inheritance, which allows classes to _inherit_ properties and behaviors from other classes.
+Java's class hierarchy is based on the idea of inheritance, which allows classes to _inherit_ properties and behaviors from parent classes.
 Specifically, a class that inherits from another class is called a `subclass` (or derived class), while the class it inherits from is called the `superclass` (or base class).

 ![At the top of the class hierarchy is the `Object` class](https://docs.oracle.com/javase/tutorial/figures/java/classes-object.gif#center)